httpwg/http-core/CONTRIBUTING.md

 Anyone can contribute to HTTP; you don't have to join the Working Group, because there is no "membership" -- anyone who participates in the work, as outlined below, is part of the HTTP Working Group.

 Before doing so, it's a good idea to familiarize yourself with our [charter](https://datatracker.ietf.org/wg/httpbis/about/), and [home page](https://httpwg.org/).
-If you're new to this, you may also want to read [an informal guide to the IETF process](https://www.ietf.org/standards/process/informal/) and the [Tao of the IETF](https://www.ietf.org/tao.html).
+If you're new to the [IETF](https://www.ietf.org/), you may also want to read [an informal guide to the IETF process](https://www.ietf.org/standards/process/informal/) and the [Tao of the IETF](https://www.ietf.org/tao.html).

 **Be aware that all contributions fall under the "NOTE WELL" terms outlined below.**